 The Comprehensive School Improvement Plan (CSIP) serves as a long range, strategic planning document which directs the overall improvement of our educational programs and services (MSIP 8.2).
 Our CSIP is directly linked to our mission, vision, values, and goals.

 Mission

-The City of St. Charles School District will REACH, TEACH, and EMPOWER all students by providing a challenging, diverse, and innovative education.
+The City of St. Charles School District will REACH, TEACH, and EMPOWER all students in a safe, diverse and innovative learning environment.

 Vision